 In July 2013, New York state banned the shark fin trade, joining other states and territories in providing legal protection to sharks.

-In 2016, a great white shark was captured on video in a state believed by researchers to be sleep swimming.
+In 2016, a great white shark was captured on video for the first time in a state researchers believed was sleep swimming, indicating that some sharks may be able to swim while sleeping.

-In March 2017, the "imminent threat" policy in Western Australia, which allowed for the killing of sharks that "threatened" humans, was cancelled.
+In March 2017, the "imminent threat" policy in Western Australia, which allowed the killing of sharks that "threatened" humans in the ocean, was cancelled.

-In August 2018, the Western Australia government announced plans to re-introduce drum lines, but this time as "SMART" drum lines.
+In August 2018, the Western Australia government announced a plan to re-introduce drum lines, but this time the drum lines are "SMART" drum lines.

 From 1962 to 2018, roughly 50,000 sharks were killed by Queensland authorities.

-As of January 16, 2019, 12 states in the United States (Massachusetts, Maryland, Delaware, California, Illinois, Hawaii, Oregon, Nevada, Rhode Island, Washington, New York and Texas) along with 3 U.S. territories (American Samoa, Guam and the Northern Mariana Islands) have passed laws against the sale or possession of shark fins.
+As of January 16, 2019, 12 states including (Massachusetts, Maryland, Delaware, California, Illinois, Hawaii, Oregon, Nevada, Rhode Island, Washington, New York and Texas) along with 3 U.S. territories (American Samoa, Guam and the Northern Mariana Islands) have passed laws against the sale or possession of shark fins.

-In April 2020 researchers reported to have traced the origins of shark fins of endangered hammerhead sharks from a retail market in Hong Kong back to their source populations and therefore the approximate locations where the sharks were first caught using DNA analysis.
+In April 2020 researchers reported to have traced the origins of shark fins of endangered hammerhead sharks from a retail market in Hong Kong back to their source populations using DNA analysis.

-In July 2020 scientists reported results of a survey of 371 reefs in 58 nations estimating the conservation status of reef sharks globally.
-No sharks have been observed on almost 20% of the surveyed reefs and shark depletion was strongly associated with both socio-economic conditions and conservation measures.
+In July 2020, scientists reported results of a survey estimating the conservation status of reef sharks globally.
+Sharks were absent on almost 20% of surveyed reefs.

 In 2021, it was estimated that the population of oceanic sharks and rays had dropped by 71% over the previous half-century.